Do you want to skip the read and get right to my pick in this Zyro vs WordPress comparison? The better website builder for most people is Zyro.

 Part of the Hostinger Group, Lithuanian site builder Zyro is a relatively new player in the market, having just opened shop in 2019.
 Most recently, the platform gained some notoriety for one of its tools – AI Writer – which has been used to compose song lyrics and poetry.

 For nearly 20 years now, this CMS-driven platform has given a leg up to numerous people from a diverse array of industries.
-As of mid-2021, its managed hosting site builder WordPress.com has been used to create nearly 45 million blogs, personal and professional sites, and online stores across the globe.
+As of today, its managed hosting site builder WordPress.com has been used to create nearly 45 million blogs, personal and professional sites, and online stores across the globe.

 Ease of Use: